laravel/vite-plugin/UPGRADE.md

 #### Update Aliases

-If you are migrating aliases from your Mix config to Vite, you should ensure that the paths start with a `/`, e.g. `resources/js` would become `/resources/js`:
+If you are migrating aliases from your `webpack.mix.js` file to your `vite.config.js` file, you should ensure that the paths start with `/`.
+For example, `resources/js` would become `/resources/js`:

 ```js
 export default defineConfig({